Fidelity

 The Threshold

 His touch still lives in your hand.
-Thirty years past, on this deck, he cradled your small fingers around the sextant and tilted your chin until Polaris settled in the glass.
-That one is the anchor in the sky, he said.
-When the compass lies, the charts fail, and your own eyes betray you, hold to it.
-You have sailed with him since.
-The grain of this wheel is as familiar as the lines on your own palm.
-You have bled for this crew, and they for you.
+Thirty years ago, on this very deck, he folded your fingers around the sextant and tipped your chin until Polaris steadied in the glass.
+That star is the anchor in the sky, he said.
+When the compass lies, when the charts deceive you, when fear bargains with what you see – hold to it.
+You have sailed under him ever since.
+You have hauled them through storm and fever, and they have hauled you back.
 Tonight, they sleep below.
 Above, the star holds its post.
 You check the heading.
 You check again.
 The captain has set course for the reefs.
-You can hear it already – the sea breaking itself against the stone.
-To wake him is betrayal.
-To seize the wheel is mutiny.
-To say nothing, splinters by dawn.
+Already the sea is breaking itself against stone.
+To wake him: betrayal.
+To seize the wheel: mutiny.
+To keep silent: wreckage by dawn.

 The Way

 The star holds its post.
 You stand beneath it, hands locked at your sides.
 Thirty years.
 He taught you everything.
 What right have you?
 If you wake him, the lantern-light will find his face.
-Confusion will harden into a verdict.
-You will watch thirty years of shared salt crystallise into an unbreachable reef.
-The crew will see you at the wheel.
-The captain shouting, the ship turning against his orders.
-They will not understand.
-They will hate you for it – even as they step alive onto the shore.
+First confusion.
+Then judgement.
+Years of salt between you, gone in a sentence.
+The crew will see you at the wheel, the captain shouting, the ship answering you instead.
+They will hate you for it, even with shore under their feet.
 He gave you that star.
-The man who taught you to hold to it steers for the rocks.
+The man who taught you to hold to it is steering for the rocks.
 You seize the wheel.
-The wood is still warm from his grip.
-The hull groans as she turns.
-Behind you, a door slams open.
-Your arms burn through the night.
+The wood is still warm from his hand.
+The hull groans as she comes around.
+Behind you, the cabin door bangs open.
+All night, the wheel burns in your hands.
 By dawn, the rocks are behind you.
-The captain stands at the bow, his back to everything.
-He does not turn.
-Above, the star holds exactly where he promised it would.
+The captain stands at the bow, his back turned to you.
+Above, the star holds where he promised it would.

 The Shadow